kevmoo/dhttpd/README.md

 * `--port` - Set the port.
 Defaults to 8080.
 * `--path` - Set the path to serve.
 Defaults to cwd.
 * `--host` - Hostname to listen on.
 Defaults to localhost.
-* `--allow-origin` - Value for the 'Access-Control-Allow-Origin' header.

 ## TODO